cloudflare/cloudflare-docs/content/zaraz/web-api/debug-mode.md

 # Debug mode

-Zaraz offers a debug mode to troubleshoot the triggers and actions systems.
-To activate debug mode you need to create a special debug cookie containing your debug key.
+Zaraz offers a debug mode to troubleshoot the events and triggers systems.
+To activate debug mode you need to create a special debug cookie (`zarazDebug`) containing your debug key.
+You can set this cookie manually or via the `zaraz.debug` helper function available in your console.

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account and website.
 2. Go to **Zaraz**.